elidickinson/shot-power-scraper/docs/multi.md

 ```
 ## Running a server for the duration of the session

-If you need to run a server for the duration of the `shot-scraper multi` session you can specify that using a `server:` block, like this:
+If you need to run a server for the duration of the `shot-power-scraper multi` session you can specify that using a `server:` block, like this:
 ```yaml
 - server: python -m http.server 8000
 ```